Canada is a huge country and the easiest and most flexible way to explore it is by car.

 In my experience, most people living temporarily in Canada tend to either head for the major cities (mainly Toronto and Vancouver, sometimes Ottawa, Montreal, Edmonton or Calgary) or the ski resort areas (Whistler, Banff, Jasper, Big White).

-Those living in cities will have no trouble buying a car in Canada using either Craigslist and Kijiji (whichever is most used locally), looking in local papers and keeping an eye out for physical ‘for sale’ signs on cars.
+Those living in cities will have no trouble buying a car in Canada using either Craigslist or Kijiji (whichever is most used locally), looking in local papers and keeping an eye out for physical ‘for sale’ signs on cars.

 There may even be adverts on hostel notice boards in the main arrival/departure cities (Toronto and Vancouver).

-If you’re planning to live in a ski resort area over winter then it’s likely you won’t need a car.
-If you decided you want one, then I’d advise to buy it before you leave a big city to go there.
-There will likely be less choice and higher prices in the resort area.
+If you decide you want one, then I’d advise you to buy it before you leave a big city to go there.
+There will likely be fewer choices and higher prices in the resort area.

 A note about buying campervans and RVs